Mariners vs. Royals Player Props Betting Odds

 France Stats

-- Ty France has recorded 109 hits with 27 doubles, nine home runs and 29 walks.
-He has driven in 46 runs with one stolen base.
+- Ty France has 109 hits with 27 doubles, nine home runs, 30 walks and 46 RBI.
+He's also stolen one base.

 France Recent Games